Essentials of Quality Assurance in Software Development

 • Functionality: Have the software’s functionalities been developed properly and are they appropriate?
 What is the software’s relationship to the rest of the system?
 Is it capable of safely handling data?
 Is it in accordance with all applicable rules and regulations?

 • Reliability: Is the program reliable under certain circumstances (for example, when a component fails)?
 How often do things go wrong?
-How quickly can the system be restored to full functionality following a failure?
+How quickly can you restore the system to full functionality following a failure?

 • Usability: Can consumers readily grasp how the program works?
 How much time and effort does it take to learn how the software works?